There are many new terms to learn while using Ideas by TradeSmith. Below is our glossary.

 - Shares Outstanding — Number of stocks currently held by all its shareholders, including share blocks held by institutional investors and restricted shares owned by the company’s officers and insiders.

-- Spider (SPDR) – Each share of a SPDR contains a 10th of the S&P 500 index and trades at roughly a 10th of the dollar-value level of the S&P 500
+- Spider (SPDR) — Each share of a SPDR contains one-tenth of the S&P 500 index and trades at roughly one-tenth of the dollar-value level of the S&P 500.

 - SSI Entry Signal — The SSI Entry Signal was designed to answer the question of when it’s safe to get back into a stock that was previously stopped out by its SSI Stop Loss.
 It has two basic components.
 It tells you when the trend is with you and when the position has had a strong bounce in the desired direction.